reczoo/FuxiCTR/README.md

 ## 🙋 Contributing

-Contributions are welcome via issues or pull requests.
-Thanks to all contributors listed in [CONTRIBUTORS.md](./CONTRIBUTORS.md).
+We welcome contributions via issues or pull requests.
+All contributors are highly appreciated and will be recognized in the [contributors list](./CONTRIBUTORS.md).